 Sport is extremely important to life at Woldingham and plays a vital role in supporting physical and emotional health and wellbeing.
 Sport is about enjoyment, inclusion, team spirit, fitness, competition and performance.
 By the time our students leave, our aim is for them to have a lifelong commitment to sport and healthy living.
 We rightly celebrate the achievements of our athletes, some of whom represent their county and even country, and our school teams who do well in local and regional competitions.

-Woldingham has excellent sports facilities including a sports centre with a large sports hall, two squash courts, fitness studio and a dance/gymnastics studio.
-We have extensive outdoor courts and pitches, an indoor tennis dome, an indoor swimming pool and an all-weather pitch.
+Woldingham has excellent sports facilities.
+Our sports centre includes a large sports hall, which had a new playing surface in autumn 2021, two squash courts and a fitness studio with a wide range of gym equipment.
+The dance/gymnastics studio was fully refurbished in 2021 and includes a state of the art sprung floor.
+We have extensive outdoor courts and pitches, including an all-weather pitch, an indoor tennis dome and an indoor swimming pool.

 There is an active programme of PE lessons in which all girls, including Sixth Form, participate.
 These include netball, hockey, cricket, tennis and athletics.